Jamie George: 2014–18

-George started the 2015 Premiership Final, and was the centre of added pressure and attention due to his promotion to the England squad.
+George started the 2015 Premiership final, and was the centre of added pressure and attention due to his promotion to the England squad.
 George responded well and starred during the match against Bath, running in one try from over 30-metres out, and passing the ball to Chris Wyles for his try.

-On 14 May 2016 George was a second-half replacement in the 2016 European Rugby Champions Cup final as Saracens beat Racing 92 to become champions of Europe for the first time.
+On 14 May 2016, George was a second-half replacement in the 2016 European Champions Cup final, as Saracens beat Racing 92 to become champions of Europe for the first time.
 Later that month they defeated Exeter Chiefs to complete their first ever domestic and European double.

-In the 2016–17 season George started for the side that defeated ASM Clermont Auvergne in the 2017 European Rugby Champions Cup final at Murrayfield to retain their European title.
+In the 2016–17 season, George started for the side that defeated ASM Clermont Auvergne in the 2017 European Rugby Champions Cup final at Murrayfield to retain their European title.
 The following season saw George win his fourth league title with Saracens as they were victorious against Exeter in the Premiership final.